dQuadrant/kuber/README.md

 cabal run kuber
  ```

- This will start kuber on port `8081`
+ This will start kuber on port `8081`.

+ You can also test kuber on cardano testnet via this playground interface :  [Kuber-Playground](https://dquadrant.github.io/kuber/)

  ## 2. Composing transactions with api